 8. Assemble.
 This happens fast.
 Depending on your egg cooking method, you may need to do 1 plate completely then do the second, third, etc.

 Smear warm refried beans on tortilla, covering almost the entire surface.
 Add chorizo on top of beans.
 Place 1-2 eggs on the chorizo.
 Then place sliced avocado on eggs.
 Top with salsa.
 Garnish with romaine and cilantro.
 Salt and pepper to taste.
-Optional: drizzle a little hot sauce.
+Optional: drizzle a little hot sauce, guacamole, sour cream, etc.

 Follow this same procedure with your remaining plates.
 If you think it will take you awhile, you can cover completed plates with something to keep them warm or slide into a slightly warm oven.